 HR 6201 Families First Coronavirus Response Paid Sick Leave

-Families First Coronavirus Response Act: Employee Expanded Family and Medical Leave Rights US Department of Labor
+Families First Coronavirus Response Act: Employee Paid Leave Rights US Department of Labor

 The following Frequently Asked Questions (FAQs) are answered in generality.
 Your municipality may have policies that specifically address questions regarding sending employees home sick and paid leave.
 In all cases your organization policies, handbook, or collective bargaining agreement should be followed over the following recommendations.